 Abstract

-Cypherock Cover is an upcoming non-custodial, non-KYC, censorship-resistant hardware-based security service offered by Cypherock that allows recovery of digital assets in two of the most frequent unintended situations in which the user may lose their assets - PIN loss and death.
+Cypherock Cover is a non-custodial, non-KYC, censorship-resistant hardware-based security service offered by Cypherock that allows recovery of digital assets in two of the most frequent unintended situations in which the user may lose their assets - PIN loss and death.

 Background